Soontosh/WixFraudTracker/ReadMe.md

 We use Django for backend, Railway for deployment, and Railway w/ PostgreSQL for our database.
 For the Discord bot, which is currently on a seperate repo, we use Discord.py.

 Note: Only Santosh currently has access to the Railway db.

-### Workflow

-This is a very high-level workflow.
-We will be updating it and providing a more in-depth explanation later on.

-1. Webhook is sent to our backend regarding an invoice being sent.
-Our database is updated with the necessary information.
-2. Webhook is sent to our backend regarding an invoice being overdue.
-We send an email to the customer and update our database accordingly.
-3. Over the next 3 weeks, we will continue to remind our customer about the overdue invoice.
-If it is still not paid, the Avengers will be notified.

-Additionally, we will send be sending weekly reports to Richard and Michael regarding fraudulent activity via Discord.

 ## Database Information and ERD